rwandi-ctf/ctf-writeups/seetf2023/semaphore.md

 """
 ```

-yeah there are only 16 digits in hex and they get repeated quite often, so we are signing the same message in some cases, but how to use this to our advantage?
+There are only 16 digits in hex and they get repeated quite often, so we are signing the same message in some cases, but how to use this to our advantage?

-ecdsa:
+ECDSA:

 $$r = (kG).x$$